 Protocol: Students will eat lunch at their assigned seats in their classrooms or outdoors as much as possible when weather permits.
-The hot lunch program, staffed internally will have lunch delivered to classrooms by an aide masked and gloved.
+Hot lunches ordered through Goodfellas4kids will be delivered to classrooms by an aide that is masked and gloved.
 Students will put their trash in their classes hall trash can.